mattsteadman/mattsteadman.github.io/_posts/2023-12-05-majority-vote.md

 description: "The Boyer–Moore majority vote algorithm"
 ---

-There's an interesting streaming algorithm called the Boyer–Moore majority vote algorithm.
+Let's say you have a stream of elements of unbounded size.
+You know that one element appears a majority of times.
+Can you find that majority element in linear time using constant memory?
+There's an interesting algorithm to do this called the Boyer–Moore majority vote algorithm.